 Yosemite National Park, California, USA

 Yosemite National Park covers an enormous area of 1,169 square miles (3,029 km2), almost 95% of which is designated wilderness.
 Its vast landscape comprised of dramatic waterfalls, tumbling waterfalls, extensive meadows and forests, and some of the largest trees in the USA attract around 4 million visitors per year!
+Visit at the right time of year and you can even witness the natural phenomenon of Yosemite Firefall.

 While most visitors remain within the 7 square miles (18 km2) of the stunning Yosemite Valley, there is so much more to see beyond that, with hundreds of spectacular hiking trails.